-Preprint on satellite-based crop field inventories in smallholder landscapes
+Paper on national-scale field delineation in smallholder landscapes of Mozambique

-We mapped ~21 million individual fields across Mozambique, allowing unique insights into the spatial distribution of agriculture, field size and linkages between agriculture and forest cover change.
+Mapping ~17 million individual fields across Mozambique allowed new insights into the spatial distribution of agriculture, field size and linkages between agriculture and forest cover change.

 Philippe Rufin